October 22 to 26, 2025

 The addition to this unique travertine piece, an exclusive version was created for a private collector, sculpted in “Verde de Viana”, a rare and noble marble extracted from Portuguese quarries.
 This exclusive variation underscores OJO Gallery’s commitment to offering personalized works in close dialogue with collectors and art and design enthusiasts.
 With this creation, OJO continues to bridge contemporary art and artesanal savoir-faire, valuing natural materials and traditional techniques reinterpreted through the vision of artists.
 OJO Gallery reaffirms its mission to foster the intersection of contemporary art and craftsmanship, emphasizing natural materials and traditional techniques reinvented by artists.

-30th of January 18h00 – 20h00
+12th of November 18h00 – 20h00

 Rua de Sao Bernardo 9A & B. Lisboa